pjazdzyk/unitility/README.md

 ## 8. Collaboration, attribution and citation

-This is an early development stage.
 I welcome other developers who are interested in physics and engineering to collaborate on this project.
-As we are still in the early stages of development, any contributions or suggestions would be greatly appreciated.<br>
+Any contributions or suggestions would be greatly appreciated.<br>

 ---